- U.S. bachelor’s or graduate degree (or international equivalent) in a relevant discipline

 - Either of the following: Test of English as a Foreign Language (TOEFL) score of at least 80 on the internet-based test or 550 on the written test; International English Language Testing System (IELTS) score of at least Band 6.5 and having taken the academic writing and reading modules; or a minimum Duolingo English Test score of 105, if applicable.
 TOEFL, IELTS or Duolingo must be taken within two years of

 - World Education Services (WES) Credential Evaluation of previous international degree program(s)

-Applications are considered twice per year, for Fall and Spring matriculation, although most students matriculate in the fall term which matches the intended sequence of course offerings.
-Admissions are made on a rolling basis, and we strive to communicate admissions decisions to applicants in a timely manner.
+Applications are considered twice per year, for Fall and Spring matriculation, although most students matriculate in the Fall term which matches the intended sequence of course offerings.
 There is no formal interview process, although the admissions committee may request to hold phone or video interviews with promising applicants to gather more information.
 Applicants wishing to visit the department in person are encouraged to do so after receiving an offer of admission.

 The personal statement provides an opportunity for the applicant to shape the narrative of his or her application.
 It should address the following questions: